zulip/zulip/templates/zerver/help/bots-and-integrations.md

 ## Adding bots

-By default, anyone can [add a bot](/help/add-a-bot-or-integration) to a Zulip organization, but administrators can
+By default, anyone other than guests can [add a bot](/help/add-a-bot-or-integration) to a Zulip organization, but administrators can
 [restrict bot creation](/help/restrict-bot-creation).
 Any bot that is added is visible and available for anyone to use.